olvenmage/twig-components-bundle/README.md

 This shouldn't be anything new if you've been using symfony for a while.

 Let's determine the name of our component:
-Let's say the `get_class()` on your component results in `App/Component/TestComponent`, how the component's name is determined: take the last part of the class name, so in this case, TestComponent.
-Next, we make it smake cased, so it will be 'test_component'.
+Let's say the `get_class()` on your component results in `App/Component/TestComponent`.
+We then take the class name without the namespace so in this case `TestComponent` next, we make it snake cased so the final name results in `test_component`

 If you want a custom name, use: <br>

     /**
      * Returns the string to use as a name for the component.